swissbib/metadataNationalLicencesDocumentation/pages/general/final-report-2017-11.md

 # Metadata Management & User Authentication: Final Report
 {:.no_toc}

 Subprojects of the "Nationallizenzen" project.

 Lionel Walter, Swissbib project, Basel University Library, 20 November 2017<br>
 <lionel.walter@unibas.ch>

 "Nationallizenzen" is funded by swissuniversities' program "Scientific Information".

+A pdf version of this report is available on <http://edoc.unibas.ch/57350/>.

 <h2 class="nonumber">Table of contents</h2>
 {:.no_toc}